Aggrey Awori: Career

 In 1967, Awori was appointed the first local director of Uganda Television (UTV).
 In 1971 Awori was jailed for two months after Idi Amin's coup, because during Amin's first coup attempt he didn't broadcast a speech Amin gave, lying to him by saying that they were live on air.
 He went into political exile in Kenya, where he taught political journalism at the University of Nairobi until 1976 and then traveled around Africa visiting Tanzania, Liberia and Senegal and returning to Nairobi in 1979.

 After Idi Amin was overthrown in 1979, Awori returned to Uganda.
 He ran for a seat in the National Assembly of Uganda, but lost.
 He then became Ambassador to the United States, until being transferred by Tito Okello Lutwa in 1985.
 He served as Uganda's Ambassador to Belgium from 1985 until 1987, when he was dropped by Yoweri Museveni.

 After a brief asylum in Nairobi, Awori started to build up a rebel group operating from eastern Uganda named Force Obote Back Again (FOBA).
 He stated that his reason for doing so was mainly anger at Museveni's National Resistance Army, which had confiscated his property.
 In 1992, he dissolved his rebel group, which had consisted mainly of young fighters.
 In 1993, Awori met with Museveni in New York and then was elected to the Constituent Assembly to drawing up the country's new constitution and as a member of parliament.

 He came third in the 2001 presidential elections, polling 1.41% of the vote.

 He represented Samia-Bugwe North, Busia District in the Ugandan Parliament from 2001 until 2006.
 Awori was an outspoken opposition member of parliament for the Uganda People's Congress (UPC) political party.
 In 2007, he abandoned the UPC and joined the ruling National Resistance Movement political party.

 He was the Minister for Information & Communications Technology in the Cabinet of Uganda from 16 February 2009 to 27 May 2011.
 In the cabinet reshuffle of 27 May 2011, he was dropped from the cabinet and replaced by Ruhakana Rugunda.
 On account of his cabinet post, he was an ex officio Member of the Ugandan Parliament (MP).

-Personal details
+Personal life

-He was married to Thelma Awori, who worked as Director for Africa at the United Nations Development Programme.
+Aggrey Awori was married to Thelma Awori, who worked as Director for Africa at the United Nations Development Programme.
 Together they were the parents of six adult children.

 Aggrey Awori, at the age of 82, died from COVID-19 on 5 July 2021, at a private hospital in Naalya, Kampala.